Metallic Epoxy Flooring Vancouver, BC

 The clear coat is what protects the metallic look

 Metallic epoxy gets the attention, but the topcoat protects the finish in real life.
-The right clear coat improves scratch resistance, cleanability, chemical resistance, and gloss retention.
+The right clear coat improves scratch resistance, cleanability, chemical resistance, and clarity retention.

 Gloss vs satin

 High-gloss looks stunning, but shows dust and micro-scratches faster.
-Satin reads more architectural and is often easier to live with.
+Satin reads more architectural and is often easier to live with in busier spaces.

 - Gloss: maximum depth and shimmer